Manchester–Sheffield–Wath electric railway: The route

+The line split from the Barnsley–Penistone line at West Silkstone Junction on through the Worsbrough Branch line to Aldham Junction.

-Minor electrified branches off the main line ran to the locomotive depot at Reddish on the Fallowfield Loop line, to Glossop (for local passenger trains), Dewsnap sidings (all at the Manchester end) and Tinsley Marshalling Yard (at the Sheffield end).
+Electrified branches off the main line ran to Glossop (for local passenger trains), to the locomotive and EMU depot at Reddish and exchange sidings at Hyde Road on the Fallowfield Loop line, Dewsnap sidings, Ashton Moss sidings, and Tinsley Marshalling Yard.

 Electrification

 Prewar situation and progress

 Following developments with electric traction in the US, the Great Central Railway (GCR) first considered the electrification of the line before the First World War.
 No detailed plans were drawn up, but by the 1920s the high levels of heavy freight traffic made steam operation increasingly problematic.
 Plans were interrupted by the 1923 grouping of the railways, which saw the GCR absorbed into the London and North Eastern Railway (LNER).

 The operational problems remained into the 1930s.
 In 1935 the government made credits available to the railways to provide relief for unemployed persons in the Great Depression so the LNER restarted the project: planning and works for electrification commenced.
 The system was to be electrified at 1,500 V DC, similar to the Dutch style of electrification that had also been used on the LNER's Newport–Shildon line.
 This system had the advantage that regenerative braking could easily be employed; this provided braking by allowing an electric locomotive's motors to act as generators, thus assisting with control of heavy freight trains when running downhill.
 The power generated by a descending train's braking was fed back to the overhead lines and either used by other trains requiring power in the same block of line, or dissipated as heat in resistive loads at the electrical sub-stations.

 Nearly all of the gantries for the overhead wires between Manchester London Road and the west portal of Woodhead were erected, and a prototype locomotive was constructed, by the time the Second World War intervened.
 The locomotive was loaned to the Netherlands Railways (NS) immediately after the Second World War to assist in working the war-damaged railways there; in the process of this it acquired the nickname "Tommy" in honour of the British foot soldier.
 Later, after repatriation to Britain, this nickname was used officially.